m-kru/hbs/user-manual/architecture.typ

 + `hbs::ThisTargetName` - the name of the target which is currently being run,
 + `hbs::TopCorePath` - the path of the top core beign run,
 + `hbs::TopTargetPath` - the path of the top target being run,
-+ `hbs::TopTarget` - the name of the top target being run,
++ `hbs::TopTargetName` - the name of the top target being run,
 + `hbs::TopTargetArgs` - the list with command line arguments passed to the top target.

 To get the list of all HBS public symbols you can run `'hbs doc'` command in the shell.